-Audit Report: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of industry standards Requirements suitable for publicly Trusted Certificate Service Providers.
+Audit Report: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of industry standards Requirements.

 Authorization Domain Name: The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
 SSL.com may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
 If the FQDN contains a wildcard character, then SSL.com MUST remove all wildcard labels from the left most portion of requested FQDN.
 SSL.com may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.